tytydraco/yessleep/out/Im_a_Nuller_and_Today_an_Attempt_was_Made_on_my_Life.md

 He flared his nostrils.
 “It may be slowing me down, but I can breach it.”

-“Finch, this is no time for pride.
-We’re trying to run an assessment.”
+“Finch, this is no time for pride," the man on the speaker said.
+"We’re trying to run an assessment.”

 “And that’s what I’m trying to do!”
 Agent Finch snapped, making me recoil as he stood up and knocked his chair back with a crash.

 “Alright, you know what.”
 The man on the speaker sighed.
-“How about we take a lunch break.
-Everyone, come back at two sharp.”
+“Let's take a lunch break.
+Everyone, back at two.”

-After shooting me a final look of animosity, Agent Finch stormed out of the room.
-Shaking off my unease, I stood up, and a woman with blue hair knocked on the glass before she peeked through the door.
+After shooting me a final look of animosity, Agent Finch stormed out of the room, and a woman with blue hair peeked through the door.

 “Hey, join us for lunch!”